Metformin is a drug used to treat type 2 diabetes

 reduced risk of developing diabetes, the investigators report.
 Walker's

-team reports that the most commonly reported barriers to taking the
+team finds that the most commonly reported barriers to taking the

 medication as prescribed were forgetting to take doses (22 percent),